Website translation into Chinese

 For translation, you may need to change the tone of the texts.
 Most customers love a polite tone.
 If your website is an ecommerce site, a courteous, formal tone is necessary.
 However, if you want to keep the audience close to you, a more contemporary and friendly tone may be better because they will feel there is no distance between you – especially when marketing to younger Chinese born into the huge cultural changes that have taken place there in the last few decades.
 Apple China, primarily appealing to a young, affluent demographic, chooses the second tone.

-Transcreation, i.e. adapting marketing to the context of another language and culture, has become a trend for Chinese translation, especially for socially conscious Internet or technology companies – notably Apple China.
-It is quite tricky to define transcreation because different companies have different requirements, but a suitably qualified translator should know how to deal with it.
+Translating your website into Chinese and adapting other marketing materials to the context of another language and culture, has become a trend for Chinese translation, especially for socially conscious Internet or technology companies – notably Apple China.
+It is quite tricky to define transcreation because different companies have different requirements, but a suitably qualified translation agency knows how to deal with it.

 6. What are the biggest taboos when translating a website into Chinese?